NathanThus/Minor-Embedded-Systems/The Making Of A Controller.md

 - 2 Buttons for the bumpers
 - 2 Buttons in the sticks (Are contained)

 For the bumpers, I acquired the vertical buttons as mentioned above.
-Otherwise, regular buttons either acquired via an online retailer, or rather unceremoniously donated by the ISSD would be used.
+Otherwise, regular buttons either acquired via an online retailer, or they would be rather unceremoniously donated by the ISSD.
 I still had to decide whether I wanted to do software debouncing or hardware debouncing, but that will be explained a bit more later on.

 **_Triggers_**